TomPace101/nanopore_diffusion/notes.md

 Define constant parameters, and variational sets.
 Then use itertools.product.
 Also have a sequence id and a way to incorporate it into strings.
+Basically, this is a set of properties that make use of a counter.
+You'll need a prefix, suffix, and counter format.
+Or, maybe just a template string which is passed the counter.

 Maybe there's even a way you can take advantage of the &id001 thing.

 Note that we need to be able to read in a ParameterSet from somewhere else,